The words 'manager' and 'leader' often get confused in organisations.

-Notoriously Steve Jobs was a fantastic leader and visionary but a terrible, abrasive manager.
-The same applies to Elon Musk who is a notorious micromanager.
-But he is known as a truly visionary leader.
-As a manager, he and Steve Jobs would be nearly impossible to work for, but as brands and leaders, they both have led Apple and Tesla into groundbreaking territories.
+Notoriously, Steve Jobs was a fantastic leader and visionary but a terrible, abrasive manager ,but he is known for his visionary leadership style.
+As a manager, Jobs would be nearly impossible to work for, but as a brand and leader, he led Apple into groundbreaking territories.

 Why leaders aren't always at the top

 On the other hand, leadership is not necessarily a hierarchical role.
 We often view the managing director or the CEO as an organisation's 'leader' but there are informal leaders everywhere, people who drive things forward.
 There are often employees who are visionaries for whichever area they work in and those people don't have to be senior leaders or even managers in their role.

 Some people exhibit natural leadership tendencies.
 Along the same lines, being in a senior role doesn't automatically give you leadership qualities.
 Some people understand how their little part of the business can work better and lead to implement changes for the better; those are leadership qualities.

 Why it's okay to be 'just' a manager